apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 *  Extractors are used far more frequently.
 *  Most extractors do not require any local storage or state.

 All extractors are implemented by a class.
-This must be a subclass of :txb:`Extractor`.
+This must be a subclass of `Extractor`.
 By convention the name of the class should be "Ex\_" followed by the extractor name.
 For example the class :code:`Ex_ua_req_url` is the implementation of the "ua-req-url" extractor.